SeifHossam20/gtaxl-manifests/README.md

 git clone https://github.com/SeifHossam20/gtaxl-manifests.git -b evo-9 .repo/local_manifests
 ```

-- Sync all of the repositories in manifests (including LineageOS manifests):
+- Sync all of the repositories in manifests (including Evolution X manifests):
 ```
 repo sync --force-sync --no-tags --no-clone-bundle -c
 ```

-- Forks of LineageOS repositories may become out-of-date from new changes until he (@K9100ii) get around to updating them again.
+- Forks of Evolution X repositories may become out-of-date from new changes until he (@K9100ii) get around to updating them again.
 Before building, you'll need to go through gtaxl.xml, and, for forks that have remove-project lines with names starting with "LineageOS/", update (rebase) them from upstream repositories.
 For example, for frameworks/base (note the second and third commands only need to be ran once per repository):
 ```
 cd frameworks/base
 git remote add evo https://github.com/Evolution-X/frameworks_base